 Still, it took me 2 years and a pandemic to buy my own bicycle because I have regularly depended on on-demand services like Lime.

-However, with the new reality, although people will prefer the convenience of managed services like WeWork, the uptake will be lower as many more work from home more often.
+However, with the new reality, although people will prefer the convenience of managed services like WeWork, the uptake will be lower as more work from home more often.
 And a bigger space will need to be allocated for the same number of people, making it less profitable (or more expensive for the customers).
-All in all, it won’t be easy for a company such as WeWork that already had dark clouds upon them with a lot of rumors about it did not actually deserve its astronomical valuation of $47 Billion last year.
+All in all, it won’t be easy for a company such as WeWork that already had dark clouds upon them with a lot of rumours about it did not actually deserve its astronomical valuation of $47 billion last year.

-According to Softbank (the controlling shareholder of WeWork) the company’s valuation has fallen to $2.9 billion, losing more than 95% of its value.
+According to Softbank (the controlling shareholder of WeWork), the company’s valuation has fallen to $2.9 billion, losing more than 95% of its value.
 Quite intense!

 The Core Argument of the Sharing Economy

-Going into 2020, they simply assumed that people would be okay touching the same objects, sitting on the same seats, breathing the same air in the future, too.
-In their defense, they did so because it had always been like that (until it wasn’t).
+Going into 2020, they assumed that people would be okay touching the same objects, sitting on the same seats, breathing the same air in the future, too.
+In their defence, they did so because it had always been like that (until it wasn’t).
 (Strongly urge critical minded readers to take a look at Nassim Taleb’s Black Swan).

 Is it the end?